Align crisis messages before public pressure hits

 Spokespeople get caught off-guard by information leadership assumed was shared.
 Tabletop exercises catch the handoff gaps.

-What this exercise rehearses
+What this exercise helps your team practice

 Scenarios simulate public pressure events — breach disclosures, social media escalations, regulator statements — and push the team through drafting, approving, and issuing coordinated messaging.

-Default Roles
+Default roles

 Default roles include communications lead, legal counsel, executive spokesperson, internal comms, and an incident commander liaison.